GSA-TTS/identity-dev-docs/_pages/saml/getting-started.md

 The certificates are issued to create an overlap period of about a month, during which all partners using SAML should migrate at their convenience to the new endpoint URLs for the current year.

 The {{ site.data.saml.year.previous }} certificates for idp.int.identitysandbox.gov and secure.login.gov each expire on April 1, {{ site.data.saml.year.current }}.
 So the transition from {{ site.data.saml.year.previous }} to {{ site.data.saml.year.current }} endpoints should take place in February or March {{ site.data.saml.year.current }}.

-### Rotating Your Public Certificates

-Note that **your** public certificates (the ones that you use to sign your SAML requests to Login.gov, and that you upload to the Partner Portal) have expiration dates as well, that you set.
-When it's time for you to change your certificates, there is a specific process to follow in a specific order to avoid downtime.
-Please make sure to review the [step-by-step instructions for certificate rotation](/production/#certificate-rotation-process) well in advance of your certificate's expiration.

 ### Example application